we-are-Joinup/provider-api-doc/source/includes/_service.md

 pk | The ID of service
 taxi.pk | The ID of taxi
-taxi.cached_name | Complete name of the taxi driver taxi.coords | Coordenades of the taxi.
-Format: [longitude, latitude] taxi.license | Taxi licence taxi.plate | Taxi plate
-taxi.reputation_stars | Taxi reputation.
+taxi.cached_name | Complete name of the taxi driver taxi.coords | Coordinates of the taxi in real time.
+Format: [longitude, latitude] taxi.license | Taxi licence taxi.plate | Taxi plate taxi.reputation_stars | Taxi reputation.
 A value from 0 to 5